Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
+Lists all versions of server certificates and certificate authorities (CAs) for the specified instance.
+There can be up to three sets of certs listed: the certificate that is currently in use, a future that has been added but not yet used to sign a certificate, and a certificate that has been rotated out.
+*/
+await gapi.client.sql.instances.ListServerCertificates({
+  instance: 'instance',
+  project: 'project',
+});

+/*
 Partially updates settings of a Cloud SQL instance by merging the request with the current configuration.
 This method supports patch semantics.
 */
 await gapi.client.sql.instances.patch({